-Eric Hirata was reappointed as Chief Deputy Director of the Department of Alcoholic Beverage Control by Governor Gavin Newsom on May 13, 2020.
-He was appointed to the position by Governor Edmund G. Brown Jr. on August 18, 2017.
+Eric Hirata was appointed to the position of Director of the Department of Alcoholic Beverage Control by Governor Gavin Newsom on July 15, 2020.
+He previously served as Chief Deputy Director of the Department of Alcoholic Beverage Control since August 18, 2017.

 Hirata began his career as an Agent in the Inglewood District Office in 1996.
-He was later assigned to the department’s Special Operations Unit in both Southern and Northern California.
+He was later assigned to the Department’s Special Operations Unit in both Southern and Northern California.
 He promoted to Supervising Agent and Supervising Agent in Charge in the San Francisco District Office, and was later called to serve in two different administrative assignments in Headquarters.
-He served as the department’s Legislative Director where he collaborated with stakeholders on policy and legislative matters, and acted as the department liaison to the California State Legislature.
-He also served as the Program Manager for the department’s Grant Unit where he was responsible for allocating grants to local law enforcement agencies under the Grant Assistance Program, and worked in partnership with the Office of Traffic Safety and Office of Juvenile Justice and Delinquency Prevention on federal grants.
-In 2009, he was promoted to Deputy Division Chief in the Northern Division Office where he assumed responsibility for the department’s Bay Area Offices in Concord, Eureka, Oakland, Salinas, San Francisco, San Jose, and Santa Rosa.
+He served as the Department’s Legislative Director where he collaborated with stakeholders on policy and legislative matters, and acted as the Department liaison to the California State Legislature.
+He also served as the Program Manager for the Department’s Grant Unit where he was responsible for allocating grants to local law enforcement agencies under the Grant Assistance Program, and worked in partnership with the Office of Traffic Safety and Office of Juvenile Justice and Delinquency Prevention on federal grants.
+In 2009, he was promoted to Deputy Division Chief in the Northern Division Office where he assumed responsibility for the Department’s district offices throughout Northern California.

 Hirata holds a Bachelor of Science degree in Criminal Justice from California State University, Sacramento and a Master’s degree in Public Administration from California State University, Stanislaus.